JimOfLeisure/mongodb-crud/readme.md

 - MongoDB Atlas is fine
 - Apparently *both* `'view-engine'` *and* `'view engine'` are equivalent and valid settings for `app.set()` ?!
+- 'Whitelisting' Heroku free-plan IPs for MongoDB Atlas is rather wide-open

 ## Examples: